Pesc0/imgui-cmake/README.md

 Some important things to note if you are building for raspberry:

-For more accurate information refer to [this](https://github.com/ocornut/imgui/pull/2837) thread.
 - On raspberry to get decent performance we have to use the GPU with OpenGLES.
 On Pi3 or older this means running the program at fullscreen with broadcom drivers, since when windowed it is software rendered.
 I was not able to get it working with KMS drivers.
-On Pi4 it should work in both modes without problems,independently of the driver used.
+On Pi4 it should work both windowed and fullscreen without problems, independently of the driver used.
-- On old raspbian there's a bug with the latest versions of the gcc compiler.
+- In old raspbian there's a bug with the latest versions of the gcc compiler.
 Basically the `<limits.h>` file has been modified, and the `PATH_MAX` macro is missing.
 This causes an error when compiling some SDL files.
 To fix this make sure you are using gcc-4.9 or an **earlier** version.
 When running cmake specify: `-D CMAKE_C_COMPILER=gcc-4.9 -D CMAKE_CXX_COMPILER=g++-4.9`.
-An alternative would be to add `#define PATH_MAX 4096` at the beginning of the SDL files, although this is not recommended since it modifies the library.
+An alternative would be to add `#define PATH_MAX 4096` at the beginning of the broken SDL files, although this is not recommended since it modifies the library.
 This issue is not present in the new RaspiOS.

-# About the example

-- `example_sdl_opengl3`: exactly the same as the original imgui example main file.
+For more accurate information refer to [this](https://github.com/ocornut/imgui/pull/2837) thread.